aspose-total/Aspose.Total-Products/total/en/net/conversion/md-to-jpeg2000/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MD file to JPEG2000 via C#" h2="Export MD to JPEG2000 within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to easily export MD to JPEG2000 image within any .NET applications.
+This suite of APIs includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are both powerful and feature-rich APIs that allow developers to quickly and easily create, manipulate, and convert various file formats.

+Using Aspose.PDF for .NET, developers can export MD to JPEG.
+This API provides a wide range of features that allow developers to easily create, manipulate, and convert PDF documents.
+It also provides features such as text extraction, document splitting, page merging, and more.

+Once the MD has been exported to JPEG, Aspose.Imaging for .NET can be used to convert the JPEG to JPEG2000.
+This powerful Image Processing API provides a wide range of features that allow developers to easily manipulate, convert, and process various image formats.
+It also provides features such as image resizing, cropping, rotating, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MD to JPEG2000 image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MD to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to JPEG2000.
+With Aspose.Total for .NET, developers can easily export MD to JPEG2000 image within any .NET applications in two simple steps.
+First, by using Aspose.PDF for .NET, developers can export MD to JPEG.
+Then, by using Aspose.Imaging for .NET, developers can convert the JPEG to JPEG2000.
+This suite of APIs provides developers with a comprehensive set of features that allow them to quickly and easily create, manipulate, and convert various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}